 An officer in charge of a police station who releases a debtor from custody under section 13 shall notify the court specified in the warrant in the form of Form 5 in the Schedule.

-[Regulation 8 amended in Gazette 28 Apr 2005 p.
+[Regulation 8 amended: Gazette 28 Apr 2005 p.
 1766.]

 9. Orders